hugazo/vue-firebase-template/README.md

 For Vue files we use the vue-essential guide.

 VueJS has an issue declared where it won't check for the usage of the variables defined in the script when using the setup syntax.
 As a workaround the check of unused variables has been disabled for Vue files inside the `/src` folder.

+### Component Auto Import

+Powered by `unplugin-vue-components`

+Just use your components in your templates and they will be auto imported.

+This plugin has been already setup with the [Naive UI](https://www.naiveui.com/) framework.
+So the components will be auto registered in the components.d.ts file and tree shaken automatically.

+For documentation please visit: https://www.naiveui.com/en-US/os-theme/docs/usage-sfc

 ### Route aliasing